 The selected alternative, which is reflected in the ATMP, is the most protective alternative evaluated in the EA and the most protective alternative that the NPS has the authority to select.
 The ATMP will prohibit commercial air tours over the park and within 1⁄2-mile outside the Park's boundary during which the aircraft flies below 5,000 ft.
 AGL (referred to as the ATMP boundary).
-Air tours outside of the ATMP boundary are not subject to the National Parks Air Tour Management Act of 2000 (NPATMA) and are therefore may not be regulated under the ATMP.
-Because air tours outside of the ATMP boundary are outside the jurisdiction of the ATMP and NPS, this non-impairment determination focuses on the impacts from implementation of the ATMP on resources inside the park boundary, not the unknown impacts over which NPS does not have jurisdiction.
+Air tours outside of the ATMP boundary are not subject to the National Parks Air Tour Management Act of 2000 (NPATMA) and therefore may not be regulated under the ATMP.
+Because air tours outside of the ATMP boundary are outside the jurisdiction of the ATMP and NPS, this non-impairment determination focuses on the impacts from implementation of the

+ATMP on resources inside the park boundary, not the unknown impacts over which NPS does not have jurisdiction.

-To determine the severity of the effect and potential for impairment, the NPS considered not just the presence of noise and potential for disturbance, but also the duration, frequency, and amplitude of noise.
-Currently, 4% of the Park experiences air tour noise for up to 165 minutes a day from air tours within the ATMP boundary.
-More than half (62%) of the Park experiences audible air tour noise for more than 15 minutes a day (non-contiguous).
-(See EA, page 48).
-Under the ATMP, these impacts would be greatly reduced since there will be no noise from commercial air tours within the ATMP boundary.
-The only potential for noise within the Park from air tours would occur from air tours flying above 5,000 ft.
+Under the ATMP, however, these impacts would be greatly reduced since there will be no noise from commercial air tours within the ATMP boundary.
+The only potential for noise within the Park from air tours would occur from flights flying above 5,000 ft.
 AGL or just outside the 1⁄2 mile ATMP boundary.
-As noted in the EA, it is difficult to predict if, where, and to what extent any air tours would be displaced to areas outside the ATMP boundary including over the Park at altitudes at or above 5,000 ft.
-AGL (See, EA, page 60).
-However, the analysis in Alternative 4, the next most protective alternative evaluated, demonstrates that time audible would be reduced by approximately half the time compared to current conditions and decibel levels, or the intensity of sound, would also be reduced.
+As noted in the EA, it is reasonably foreseeable that operators would continue to fly outside ATMP boundary to view the sculpture.
+These flights will result in noise within the Park boundary.
+However, specific routes, altitudes, and numbers would be necessary to determine the extent of the noise impacts on Park resources from flights outside the ATMP boundary and since NPS does not have authority to regulate those flights, the specific noise impacts cannot be quantitatively disclosed (EA, page 57-58).
+However, the analysis in Alternative 4, the next most protective alternative evaluated, demonstrates that the time air tours would be audible would be reduced to 45 to 90 minutes a day, resulting in a lower intensity of noise and noise for fewer minutes a day compared to current conditions (EA, page 53).
 It is expected then, that eliminating air tours entirely within the ATMP boundary would have even greater benefits to the Park's soundscapes than Alternative 4.
-Because noise from air tours within the ATMP boundary will be entirely eliminated, the natural and cultural soundscapes of the Park benefit from the selected action resulting in the Park's soundscape near natural condition and leaving the resource unimpaired and without unacceptable impacts under the ATMP.
-After the implementation of the ATMP, the Park's natural and cultural soundscape will be largely unimpacted by air tours (though air tours may occur outside the park and be audible within the park) and available for the enjoyment by present and future generations with limited interruptions.
+Because noise from air tours within the ATMP boundary will be entirely eliminated, the natural and cultural soundscapes of the Park will greatly benefit from the selected action leaving those resources unimpaired and without unacceptable impacts under the ATMP.
+After the implementation of the ATMP, the Park's natural and cultural soundscape will be largely unimpacted by air tours (though air tours may occur outside the ATMP boundary and be audible within the park) and available for the enjoyment by present and future generations with limited interruptions.

 The EA evaluated impacts to wildlife and cultural resources since air tour noise can impact these resources.
-As described above, wildlife and cultural resources, specifically the ethnographic resources and sacredness of the Park to the Lakota people, are fundamental values of the Park.
+As described in the Foundation Document, wildlife and cultural resources are fundamental resources of the Park.
 The ATMP fulfills the responsibility to protect and enhance these resources by eliminating commercial air tours within the ATMP boundary.
 Because the ATMP will eliminate noise from air tours within the ATMP boundary, it is expected there will be limited impacts to wildlife and cultural resources from the ATMP, if any.
 Any noise impacts from air tours would occur from those flying outside the ATMP boundary over which NPS has no jurisdiction.